elandsma/ThisIsTheGwei/README.md

 MongoDB was chosen as the database because of it's simplicity, as we are not dealing with complicated relational data.

-Etherscan was chosen as the external API due to the response speed and rate limits, which were both better than other options.
+Etherscan was chosen as the external API for our price data, due to the response speed and rate limits, both of which surpassed other options.

+"This Is The Gwei" is a play on the phrase "This Is The Way" from [The Mandalorian](https://en.wikipedia.org/wiki/The_Mandalorian).

 If I had more time to keep developing this, I would:
-Use Typscript
+- Use Typscript
-For the "/average" endpoint, I would place the lowest and highest timestamps that we calculated from into the response object.
+- For the "/average" endpoint, I would place the lowest and highest timestamps that we calculated from into the response object.
 For instance, if we only had data from 10 to 20, and were queried for the average 5 to 25, the response object would show fromTime as 10 and toTime as 20, as opposed to showing that the average is from 5 to 25, because it misrepresents the data.
+- Create formal unit tests
+- Develop a front-end UI

 ## License